Family say woman killed protecting baby in Sydney attack was a ‘beautiful human’

 New South Wales Police do not think he was motivated by terrorism.

-One of the victims, Ashlee Good, 38, was attempting to save her nine-month baby when she was killed.
+One of the victims, Ashlee Good, 38, was attempting to save her nine-month-old baby Harriet when she was killed.
 Police said the baby had undergone surgery following the attack.

 A statement obtained by Australia’s national broadcaster ABC from Ms Good’s family said: “Today we are reeling from the terrible loss of Ashlee, a beautiful mother, daughter, sister, partner, friend, all-round outstanding human, and so much more.